johnli56/CS410-Crypto-Dashboard-Project/README.md

 A modern twist on a cryptocurrency dashboard

-- Utilizing the Binance API for data metrics
+- Utilizing the CoinMarketCap API for data metrics
 - Designed with React